phy25/BITBusConfig/README.md

 # BITBusConfig

+**Note**: This repository is archived.
+No more data update will happen or be accepted.
+For more information and for historial data, visit [the lite webapp](https://seethediff.cn/BITbus/) or WeChat Mini Program 理工校车.

 A hopefully small repo as an attempt to modernlize how (the legacy) BITBus WeChat Mini Program's config is maintained.

 Built with NodeJS, TypeScript, Jest.